joomla-framework/session/docs/v1-to-v2-update.md

 ### HandlerInterface added

-A new interface, `HandlerInterface`, has been added as an extension of PHP's native `SessionHandlerInterface`.
+A new interface, [HandlerInterface](classes/HandlerInterface.md), has been added as an extension of PHP's native `SessionHandlerInterface`.
 Classes implementing this interface are largely what the `Joomla\Session\Storage` class chain in v1 was handling.

 ### StorageInterface added

-A new interface, `StorageInterface`, has been added to represent a class acting as a session store.
+A new interface, [StorageInterface](classes/StorageInterface.md), has been added to represent a class acting as a session store.
 A default implementation, `Storage\NativeStorage`, is included which stores data to PHP's `$_SESSION` superglobal.
 Abstracting this logic to a new interface improves the internal architecture of the package and enables better testing of the API.

 ### Session::getInstance() removed